konsumer/gif2oled/README.md

 - make this work with more images-settings like at [image2cpp](https://javl.github.io/image2cpp/)
 - output single frame images (png/jpg/etc) as well as gif
 - output more types of code?
-- I could probly use `gif-encoder-2` for display, too